Keeping web site translations up-to-date

 - where language is the name of the language you are translating

 from, if not english.

-The name must correspond to the top-level subdirectory in the CVS, and to
+The name must correspond to the top-level subdirectory in the VCS, and to

 the name in

-- which defines the maximum difference in CVS revisions before the translation is considered aged.
+- which defines the maximum difference in git revisions before the translation is considered to be aged.
 The default value is 1.
-For less important pages, set it to 2, which means that two changes need to be made before it is considered making the translation aged.
+For less important pages, set it to 2, meaning that two changes need to be made before the translation will be considered aged.

-- which defines the maximum difference in CVS revisions before the translation is considered to be outdated.
+- which defines the maximum differenc in git revisions before the translation is considered to be outdated.
 The default value is 5.
-For very important pages, set it to be less.
-A value of 1 means that every change is considered making the translation outdated.
+For very important pages, set it to a smaller number.
+A value of 1 means that every change will cause the translation to be marked as outdated.

-This also enables us to have translation statistics, a report of all outdated translations together with helpful links to the differences between files, as well as a list of pages that haven't been translated at all.
+Tracking the age of translations also enables us to have translation statistics, a report of outdated translations (together with helpful links to the differences between files), along with a list of pages that haven't been translated at all.
 This is intended to help translators and to attract new people to help.